Windscribe/Android-App/ws/README.md

 # Windscribe WSTunnel for mobile apps.
 This project is a fork of [https://github.com/trazfr/tcp-over-websocket](https://github.com/trazfr/tcp-over-websocket).
-Only relevent source are kept for easier maintence.
+Only relevant source are kept for easier maintenance.

 ## Build
 1. Run `go mod tidy` in ws directory.